Ryon Bingham

-Ryon Jeffry Bingham (born June 6, 1981) is a former American football defensive tackle.
+Ryon Jeffry Bingham (born June 6, 1981) is an American former professional football defensive tackle.
 He attended Alta High School located in Sandy, Utah.
-Ryon Bingham graduated from the University of Nebraska with a degree in Crimininal Justice.
+Bingham graduated from the University of Nebraska with a degree in Crimininal Justice.
 Bingham was released from the Chargers defensive line on September 1, 2010.

-Early years
+Early life

 Bingham was a standout football player and a two-time Class 5A heavyweight wrestling champion.
 He played offensive tackle and nose guard at Alta High School in Sandy, Utah.
 The Salt Lake Tribune Defensive Player of the Year, Gatorade Player of the year, Bingham earned All-State honors and was the Utah Player of the Year.
 In 1998, Bingham recorded 87 tackles, 14 sacks, four pass breakups, five fumbles caused and two recoveries.
 As a junior, he had 50 tackles and 13 sacks, helping his team to a 9-2 record and a state semifinal appearance in Utah’s largest class.
 As a heavyweight, Bingham went 64-1 with 58 pins en route to state championships in both 1998 and 1999, compiling a 28-0 mark with 25 pins as a senior.

-College years
+College career

-Bingham attended the University of Nebraska and was a Criminal Justice Major and a letterman in football.
+Bingham attended the University of Nebraska–Lincoln and was a Criminal Justice Major and a letterman in football.